Back to The Counterfeit

 Matthew 7:16 (Douay-Rheims)

-Our Lord gives the first principle plainly: men are known by their fruits (Matthew 7:16).
-St. Paul adds that even if another gospel is preached with authority language, it must be rejected (Galatians 1:8).
-In John 10, Christ distinguishes the true shepherd from the hireling.
-Ephesians 4:5 teaches one faith and one baptism, not a broad religious atmosphere in which contradiction can be managed.
+Our Lord gives the first principle plainly: men are known by their fruits.[1]
+St. Paul adds that even if another gospel is preached with language, it must be rejected.[2]
+In John 17 Christ prays for unity, but it is a unity formed by truth, not a diplomatic peace built over contradiction.[3]
+Scripture therefore requires sober judgment.

-- Truth cannot contradict truth.
+• Truth cannot contradict truth.

-- Worship cannot be severed from doctrine.
+• Worship cannot be severed from doctrine.

-- Authority cannot command what God forbids.
+• cannot command what God forbids.

-- A tree bearing doctrinal confusion bears bad fruit even when it looks respectable.
+• A tree bearing doctrinal confusion bears bad fruit even when it looks respectable.

-The practical consequence is simple: Catholic identity is not verified by clothing, architecture, language, or public reputation alone.
+The practical consequence is simple.
+Catholic identity is not verified by clothing, architecture, language, or public reputation alone.
 It is verified by continuity in what is believed, offered, and governed.

 There is no holiness where there is no hatred of heresy.